 Project Actions in Project Summary for Previous and Current FY Projects

-To view project details, click on the magnifying glass icon.
+To view a project's details, click on the links for that project within the Project column.
 From there, users can view the PFP or edit the project information.
-For current or prior-year FY PFPs, the clock icon allows users to mark a project as complete.